schrockn/graphscale/README.rst

 And a full operational in-memory graphql server is running on localhost:8080/graphql.
 Navigate to it in a web browser and it loads graphiql.

-Read the documentation for more information
+Read the documentation for more information: http://graphscale.readthedocs.io